arielf/cuts/README.md

 cuts
 ====

-***cuts*** is Unix `cut` (and `paste`) on steroids.
+***cuts*** is Unix/POSIX `cut` (and `paste`) on steroids.

-`cut` is a very useful Unix utility designed to extract columns from files.
+`cut` is a very useful Unix (and POSIX standard) utility designed to extract columns from files.
 Unfortunately, it is pretty limited in power.
 In particular:

-- It doesn't do automatic detection of the file input column separator
+- It doesn't automatically detect the file input column separator
 - It doesn't support mixed input separators (e.g. both CSV and TSV)
 - It doesn't support multi-char column separators, in particular, the most common case, of any white-space sequence
-- It doesn't support perl regexp separators
+- It doesn't support perl style regexp separators
 - It doesn't support negative (from end) column numbers
 - It is non-flexible when it comes to variable number of columns in the input
 - It is unforgiving if you accidentally use `-t` (like `sort` does) for the separator/delimiter instead of `-d` (happens to me too often)
-- It generally requires too much typing for simple column extraction tasks and it doesn't support reasonable defaults, resulting in things like:
+- It generally requires too much typing for simple column extraction tasks and it doesn't support reasonable defaults, resulting in errors when arguments are missing, like:
 ```
     $ cut -d, zz.csv
     cut: you must specify a list of bytes, characters, or fields
 ```
-- It doesn't support multi-file + multi-column mixes (e.g. 2nd col
+- It doesn't support multi-file & multi-column mixes (e.g. 2nd col
   from file1 and 3rd from file2)

 Obviously with the power of the bash shell you can do stuff like: